Skip to main content

 What to do immediately after an incident

-Your safety and the safety of others comes first.
-If anyone is injured, call 111.
-If there's a risk of further damage (such as a burst pipe), do what you can to prevent it getting worse.
+Safety first.
+If anyone is hurt, call 111.
+And if there's a risk of more damage (burst pipe, exposed wiring), do what you reasonably can to stop it getting worse.

-For a car accident, exchange details with the other driver and file a police report if needed.
-For break-ins or theft of your belongings, report it to the police and get a police file number.
-Your insurer will require this before they can process your claim.
-For storm or weather damage to your home, note the date, conditions, and any weather warnings that were in effect.
+Car accident?
+Exchange details with the other driver and file a police report if needed.
+Theft or break-in?
+Report it to police straight away and get a file number, because your insurer won't process the claim without one.
+For storm or weather damage, write down the date, conditions, and any weather warnings that were active at the time.

 What documents and information you'll need